netdata/netdata/README.md

 - **appealing web site**

-  The web site uses bootstrap and google charts for a very appealing result.
+  The web site uses bootstrap and the excellent [dygraphs](http://dygraphs.com), for a very appealing and responsive result.
   It works even on mobile devices and adapts to screen size changes and rotation (responsive design).

 - **web charts do respect your browser resources**

   The charts adapt to show only as many points are required to have a clear view.
-  Also, the javascript code respects your browser resources (stops refreshing when the window looses focus, when scrolling, etc).
+  Also, the javascript code respects your browser resources (stops refreshing when the window looses focus, when something is selected, when charts are not in the visible viewport, etc).

 - **highly configurable**